Chief, lawmakers call deputy's window smashing 'troubling'

 “For many Americans, now is the moment.
 Never has that been clearer," the team said in a Facebook post.

-AP writer Freida Frisaro contributed to this report from Fort Lauderdale, Fla.
+AP writer Freida Frisaro contributed to this report from Fort Lauderdale, Florida.